tinkercademy-bootcamp/chat-project-SHREYAS131313/exercise-5/README.md

 - Have you ever heard of programmers referring to "code smells"?
 How can code smell?
+   - Not really , but intutively it has to mean something is wrong with the code , like how it is used in English - `Something smells fishy`.
 - What does it mean to have a sense of taste in programming?
 How can code taste?
 - Is there an analogue for every sense?